 The Tea Party movement is a populist branch of conservative Republicans.
 It opposes government spending, taxation, and regulation.
-The organization believes that these are how the government infringes on Americans' personal liberties as outlined in the Constitution.
+Tea Party members believe that the federal government uses these measures to infringe on Americans' personal liberties as outlined in the Constitution.

 Although they consider themselves full members of the Republican Party, they want to move it back to a more pure form of conservatism.
-They feel threatened by the new demographics in America, as symbolized by President Obama's election.
+They feel threatened by the new demographics in America.
+This was especially symbolized by President Barack Obama's election.
 They sense they are becoming a minority regarding their religion, values, and way of life.

 The Tea Party's Economic Platform